Japanese JLPT Grammar Point

 Key Takeaways

-• ~あまり expresses an excessive situation leading to a negative outcome.
+• ~あまり expresses an excessive degree leading to an unintended or unexpected result.

 Quick Recap Quiz